baongov/wordcloud/server/README.md

 ## Tests

 Run ...

 ## Topics

 1. CORS origin issue

-   If running Wordcloud app with Docker compose, server will run at subdoman api.wordcloud.io.
-This can cause error to any request from client host www.wordcloud.io.
-To avoid this, we will let server app allow cors on client domain.
+   If running Wordcloud app with Docker compose, server will run at subdoman `api.wordcloud.io`.
+This can cause error to any request from client host `www.wordcloud.io`.
+To avoid this, we will let server app allow CORS on client domain.

 2. Develop with Jupyter

    You can develop on Jupyter.
-To covert to a Jupyter note book to python file.
-Run command
+To covert to a Jupyter note book to python file, run command

    ```
    ipynb-py-convert app.ipynb build/app.py